amruthamanoharan/Cyclistic-Bike-Share-Analysis/README.md

 ### How to Use
-- Data Cleaning: Open cleaned_data.xlsx to view the prepared dataset, processed using Power Query.
+- Data Cleaning: Download Full Dataset from Google Drive to view the prepared dataset, processed using Power Query.
-- Analysis: Explore pivot tables and charts in pivot_table_analysis.xlsx to review key insights.
+- Analysis: Explore pivot tables and charts in downloaded `analysed_data.xlsx` to review key insights.
-- Visualizations: View .png files in the visuals/ directory for each chart.
+- Visualizations: View `.png` files in the `visuals/` directory for each chart.

 ### License:
 This project is licensed under the MIT License.